yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_consume.md

 You can use the **Clients** tab to manage client applications (for example, create, update, or remove client applications that invoke specific APIs).
 When an application is created, API administrators can also set authentication, quota, and sharing settings on the appropriate tab.

 {{< alert title="Note" color="primary" >}}The API administrator must first specify the APIs that an organization is allowed to access before any of its client applications can have access to them.
 In API Manager, you can only add APIs to an application when they have been added to the organization.
-For more details, see [*Administer APIs in* on page 1](api_mgmt_admin.htm).{{< /alert >}}
+For more details, see [Manage access to APIs](/docs/apimgr_admin/api_mgmt_admin/).{{< /alert >}}

 ### Create an application